Dlg4 (discs large MAGUK scaffold protein 4) - Rat Genome Database

 RGD ID: 68424

 Description: Enables several functions, including PDZ domain binding activity; enzyme binding activity; and signaling receptor binding activity.
 A structural constituent of postsynaptic density.
 Involved in several processes, including modulation of chemical synaptic transmission; positive regulation of cellular component organization; and postsynapse organization.
-Located in several cellular components, including dendrite; juxtaparanode region of axon; and postsynaptic density.
+Located in several cellular components, including dendrite; juxtaparanode region of axon; and postsynaptic membrane.
 Part of voltage-gated potassium channel complex.
 Is active in glutamatergic synapse and postsynaptic density membrane.
-Colocalizes with postsynaptic membrane.
 Biomarker of Parkinson's disease and temporal lobe epilepsy.
-Human ortholog(s) of this gene implicated in autosomal dominant intellectual developmental disorder.
+Human ortholog(s) of this gene implicated in autosomal dominant intellectual developmental disorder 62.
 Orthologous to human DLG4 (discs large MAGUK scaffold protein 4); PARTICIPATES IN glutamate signaling pathway; Huntington's disease pathway; INTERACTS WITH (R)-lipoic acid; (S)-nicotine; 17beta-estradiol.

 Type: protein-coding